Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openvpn/viscosity.rst

         :alt: img2
         :scale: 75

-3. Add your server’s IP address and configure the port according to your configuration.
+3. Add your server's IP address and configure the port according to your configuration.

 4. Under authentication, In ``Type`` scroll down to